Curriculum & Activities

 We offer a challenging curriculum and a variety of educational opportunities to our students.
 The basic curriculum ALCS uses for all elementary grades is A Beka.
 At the middle and high school level, we use a combination of Christian and secular materials, which best fit our instructional goals in each academic area.
 All subjects are taught from a Christian perspective.

-Middle School - The Middle School Program (grades 6 through 8) provides course work in the five traditional areas of Bible, language arts, history, mathematics and science/health.
-Students also experience classes and activities in physical education, vocal and instrumental music, library, art, forensics, computer education, and a variety of competitive sports.
+The Middle School Program (grades 6 through 8) provides course work in the five traditional areas of Bible, language arts, history, mathematics and science/health.
+Students also experience classes and activities in physical education, the fine arts including art, drama, vocal music and instrumental music, Spanish, computer education, and a variety of competitive sports.

-High School - At the High School level (grades 9 through 12), the core curriculum consists of the following areas: Bible, English, social studies, mathematics, sciences, and physical education.
-Elective courses are offered in the areas of foreign language, business, vocal and instrumental music, art, computer applications, and yearbook publications.
-Student activities include: ORUEF Christian Honor Student Association, forensics, worship, band, pep band, prayer groups, and Student Council.
+At the high school level (grades 9 through 12), the core curriculum consists of the following areas: Bible, English, social studies, mathematics, science, and physical education.
+Elective courses are offered in the areas of foreign language, business, vocal and instrumental music, art, drama, computer applications, and yearbook publications.
+Student activities include: National Honor Society, worship, band, prayer groups, and various clubs along with athletics.

 ALCS provides courses in Advanced Chemistry & Physics as well Advanced Placement Calculus, Literature and Composition, European History, US Government, and US History.
 These courses allow ALCS students to potentially earn college credits for their high school work.